Extrememist/dogecoin-python/README.rst

-dogecoin-python is a fork of bitcoin-python : https://github.com/laanwj/bitcoin-python
+bitbean-python is a fork of bitcoin-python : https://github.com/laanwj/bitcoin-python

-It is a set of Python libraries that allows easy access to the dogecoin peer-to-peer cryptocurrency client API.
+It is a set of Python libraries that allows easy access to the bitbean peer-to-peer cryptocurrency client API.

 Documentation